-Richard was called to the Bar in 2000 and has a commercial dispute focused practice with a particular specialism in restructuring and insolvency, banking, fraud and financial products litigation.
-He regularly acts in relation to multi-jurisdictional and complex commercial disputes, and is a member of the BVI bar.
+Richard was called to the Bar in 2000, and took silk in 2020.
+He has a commercial dispute focused practice with a particular specialism in restructuring and insolvency, banking, fraud and financial products litigation.
+He regularly acts in relation to multi-jurisdictional and complex commercial disputes.

-In recent years Richard has appeared in various substantial and high-profile cases in England at all levels of tribunal up to the Supreme Court, including almost all of the disputes arising out of the Lehman Brothers insolvency (including the Waterfall I, II and LBHI2 proceedings).
-He has acted in relation to many of the major UK and international insolvencies and restructurings (including Arcadia, House of Fraser, Debenhams, International Bank of Azerbaijan, Noble Group, Codere SA), and has been involved in several long commercial trials in the UK and Cayman Islands.
+In recent years Richard has appeared in various substantial and high-profile cases in England and abroad, at all levels of tribunal up to the Supreme Court, including almost all of the disputes arising out of the Lehman Brothers insolvency.
+He has acted in relation to many of the major UK and international insolvencies and restructurings (including, for example, Three Arrows Capital Limited, Cafe Nero, Arcadia, House of Fraser, Debenhams, Primeo, International Bank of Azerbaijan), and has been involved in numerous long commercial trials.

 Richard has extensive experience of both contentious and non-contentious corporate insolvency work.
 Recent instructions include leading the team advising Arcadia and its administrators, defending the Pizza Express and YO!
 Sushi CVAs, acting for Debenhams (and then its administrators), and advising and acting for various banks and hedge-funds involved in the Lehman Waterfall I and II, and LBHI2, proceedings.
 Richard has a particular specialism in domestic and international corporate reconstructions (involving the use of schemes of arrangement, CVAs and restructuring plans), and the application of the EC Regulation on Insolvency Proceedings/the Uncitral Model Law (including Re OJSC International Bank of Azerbaijan).